ChrisMartin-CyberSec/RC4Encryption_SystemFunction033/README.md

 ## Description

-This is a simple example of how to RC4 encrypt shellcode utilizing the `SystemFunction032` or `SystemFunction033`.
+This is a simple example of how to RC4 encrypt shellcode utilizing the `SystemFunction032` or `SystemFunction033` functions.
 Both of these functions do the same thing with the same parameters.
 The functions are found within the `Advapi32.dll` dynamic-link library (DLL).

 ## Methodology